 Stand back and slowly add enough boiled water to just cover the onions (it will splutter!) and squish them down with the back of a wooden spoon

-Add just under 1 tablespoon of salt and bring to the boil, cover and simmer on low heat for ten minutes
+Add the salt and bring to the boil, cover and simmer on low heat for ten minutes

-Add the lentils and the cold water, turn up the heat until it starts to bubble then reduce the heat to low and leave to cook for around another half hour until the lentils are cooked
+Add the lentils and the cold water, bring to the boil then reduce the heat to low and leave to cook for around another half hour until the lentils are cooked

 Add the bulgur wheat and simmer for another 15 minutes.

-When the bulgur wheat has soaked up most of the liquid, adjust the salt as necessary, turn off the heat and add a dash of olive oil
+When the bulgur wheat has soaked up most of the liquid, taste and adjust the salt as necessary, turn off the heat and add a dash of olive oil

 Serve with a side salad or a helping of plain yoghurt